Podcast: Play in new window

-You’ve just purchased a shiny new smartphone and start downloading mobile apps.
+You’ve just purchased a shiny new smartphone and started downloading mobile apps.
 You download cool apps.
 Smartphone mobile security is the last thing on your mind.

-Soon your phone’s screen fills with dozens of colorful icons–the best apps to use for FaceBook and Twitter, incredible mobile games, mapping, music, photos and more.
-You just can’t stop.
+Soon your phone’s screen fills with dozens of colorful icons–the best apps to use for FaceBook and Twitter, incredible mobile games, mapping, music, photos, and more.
+You can’t stop.

 John Hering and Lookout to the Rescue